 - 1. Employees fraternizing or communicating with students in a peer to peer or unduly familiar manner; - Writing personal letters, e-mailing, texting, contacting through social media, or communicating with student(s) by phone or other electronic means about one or more topics that are beyond the scope of their educator/student relationship; - 3.
-Sending suggestive, lewd or indecent pictures or images to students; - Discussing or revealing to student's inappropriate aspects of private lives or inviting students to do the same; and - 5.
+Sending suggestive, lewd or indecent pictures or images to students; - 4.
+Discussing or revealing to students inappropriate aspects of private lives or inviting students to do the same; and see cell phone policy 4013 - Shelby County Schools recognizes that the use of cellular phones and other electronic communication devices may be required for the efficient and effective operation of the district and in emergency situations during work hours - 5.
 Engaging in unnecessary and/or non-curricular dialogue concerning topics of a sexual nature.